daekiru/digital-garden/content/Short Form/what makes you, you.md

 *or how you converse,*
 *or the skills you possess.*

-*Or are you, your environment, or*
+*or are you, your environment, or*
 *the group you are a part of, or*
 *the family you live with.*

-*Or are you, your own choices, or*
+*or are you, your own choices, or*
 *the actions you do, or*
 *your innate talent, or*
 *the genetics you are born with.*

-*Or is it your past experiences, or*
+*or is it your past experiences, or*
 *what you choose to watch; read; or*
 *spent your time on makes you, you.*

-*Or are your unanswered questions,*
+*or are your unanswered questions,*
 *or your unlived life, or*
 *the regrets that are deeply embedded*
 *inside you.*